 Tour Code: 37082P1

-Pass through ancient woodlands, and discover the so-called gateway to the underworld, known as Aideens Grave, as old as the pyramids.
-Explore the local jungle imported from Thailand by Lord Howth long ago, still thriving on the trails that your guide knows but many locals and visitors don't.
-Continue out of the woodlands to the southern part of the peninsula, crossing the heathers of Shielmartin Hill, and make your way to the cliff walk that your guide, a former coastguard member, knows better than nearly anyone.
+Pass through ancient woodlands, and discover the gateway to the Otherworld, known as Aideen's Grave, a portal dolmen, as old as the pyramids.
+Explore the local jungle imported from Thailand by Lord Howth long ago, still thriving on the trails that your guide knows, but many locals and visitors don't.
+Continue out of the woodlands, to HG Wells's most beautiful view in the world, and on to the southern part of the peninsula, crossing the heathers of Shielmartin Hill, and make your way to the cliff path that your guides know better than anyone else.

-After a short rest at Red Rock, seek out a cave or two (tide permitting), and get a sense of the native habitats below the waterline.
-Ascend gently along the cliff paths to Baily Green, and maybe enjoy a rewarding beer or soda at the Summit Inn, if you wish (own expense).
-Then descend the disused tramlines by the steps back to Howth village, returning to the waterfront to end your tour.
+After a short rest at Red Rock, where ships can be seen traversing Dublin Bay towards the port, spot the caves, stacks, and other monuments to the erosive power of the sea along the coastline, and get a sense of the coastal habitats of the bay.
+Ascend gently along the cliff paths by the spectacular Baily Lighthouse to Howth Summit.
+Then descend the disused tramlines, by the steps, back to Howth village, returning to the waterfront to end your tour.

 Please note: Your tour may follow alternative routes for different tides and weather conditions.